dean0x7d/pybinding/docs/advanced/kwant.rst

     pb.pltutils.legend(loc='upper left', reverse=True)

 For each system size, the transmission is calculated as a function of barrier height for 100 values.
-Even though Pybinding reconstruct the entire model every time the barrier is changed, the system build time is so fast that it doesn't affect the total calculation time.
-In fact, the extremely fast build actually enables Pybinding to outperform Kwant in the overall calculation.
-Even though Kwant only repopulates field data at each loop iteration, this still takes more time than it does for Pybinding to fully reconstruct the system.
+Even though pybinding reconstruct the entire model every time the barrier is changed, the system build time is so fast that it doesn't affect the total calculation time.
+In fact, the extremely fast build actually enables pybinding to outperform Kwant in the overall calculation.
+Even though Kwant only repopulates field data at each loop iteration, this still takes more time than it does for pybinding to fully reconstruct the system.

 Note that this example presents a relatively simple system with a square barrier.
 This is done to keep the run time to only a few minutes, for convenience.
-Here, Pybinding speeds up the overall calculation by about 40%.
-For more realistic examples with larger scattering regions and complicated field functions with multiple parameters, a speedup of 3-4 times can be achieved by using Pybinding's model builder.
+Here, pybinding speeds up the overall calculation by about 40%.
+For more realistic examples with larger scattering regions and complicated field functions with multiple parameters, a speedup of 3-4 times can be achieved by using pybinding's model builder.

 Floating-point precision